-That grill has been sitting out in the yard for six or seven months accumulating dirt, insects, and rust.
+That grill has been sitting out in the yard for six or seven months, accumulating dirt, insects, and rust.

 Just as you wouldn't fry an egg in a dirty frying pan, you wouldn't throw a juicy steak on a dirty grate.

 Are you crazy?
 You're really going to light up a tank of propane without checking things out first?
 I didn't think so.

 Shut off the gas at the tank and remove the tank.
 (Follow directions in your owner's manual for removing the burner and pulling the gas or venturi tubes off the gas lines.)

 Clean off any external dirt or grease with a cloth dipped in soapy water.
 Wipe the grill dry.
-Spider nests and grease can clog ports (or gas connections.)
+Spider nests and grease can clog ports (or gas connections).
 Remove clogs with a toothpick, wire, or paper clip.
 Clear the venturi tubes with a non-wire bottlebrush.

+Wash the burner grates and drip pans with soapy water and a plastic scouring pad, and then set them aside.
 Cover the gas openings at the control panel with plastic bags and/or aluminum foil to keep them dry.
 Then clean the inside and outside of the grill with a brass bristle brush and warm, soapy water.

 Rinse it with a garden hose, and then wipe it dry.
 Remove the plastic/foil covering on the gas openings.
 Check the hoses for leaks or cracks.

 Make sure that there are no severe bends in the hoses.
 Hook up the propane tank.
 (If it's dented or very rusty, do not use it.
 There could be a leak.
 Replace it immediately.)

 To keep your gas grill in top-grilling shape, after each use close the lid and turn the heat on high for 15 minutes.
 Scrape the grates with a wire grill brush.
 If the grates are cast iron, season them with oil.

 If you store your grill inside, keep the tank off of it.
 Store the tank outside (away from kids and dryer vents) in an upright position.
 Cover gas line openings with plastic bags to prevent bugs and spiders from nesting there.